 - The defined time range for retrieving metrics

 - (Optional): The average of the metric timeslice data by using summarize

-See the following for example REST API use cases:
+See the following docs for example REST API use cases:

 - APM examples (how to retrieve metric timeslice data from APM)